matheuristic/plan9port-config/README.md

 `NAME`, `RANGE` and `SIZE` should match that of some font in `$PLAN9/font/`.
 For example, `$PLAN9/font/lucsans/unicode.10.font` is presented `/lib/font/bit/lucsans/unicode.10.font` for use by Plan 9 programs.
+Generally, either the real filesystem path or the path presented by the Plan 9 system can be used to specify a Plan 9 bitmap font.
 See `9 man font` for more information.

 Fonts from the host system can also be used via `fontsrv`, which makes those fonts accessible in the Plan 9 format at a given mountpoint